YusukeIwaki/playwright-ruby-client/documentation/docs/api/frame.md

 def wait_for_selector(selector, state: nil, strict: nil, timeout: nil)
 ```

 Returns when element specified by selector satisfies `state` option.
 Returns `null` if waiting for `hidden` or
 `detached`.

 **NOTE**: Playwright automatically waits for element to be ready before performing an action.
+Using
-Using↵[Locator](./locator) objects and web-first assertions make the code wait-for-selector-free.
+[Locator](./locator) objects and web-first assertions make the code wait-for-selector-free.

 Wait for the `selector` to satisfy `state` option (either appear/disappear from dom, or become
 visible/hidden).
 If at the moment of calling the method `selector` already satisfies the condition, the method
 will return immediately.
 If the selector doesn't satisfy the condition for the `timeout` milliseconds, the
 function will throw.

 **Usage**

 This method works across navigations:

 ```ruby
 %w[https://google.com https://bbc.com].each do |current_url|
   page.goto(current_url, waitUntil: "domcontentloaded")